uscms-software-and-computing/uscms-software-and-computing.github.io/pages/wbs-areas/wbs3-operations.md

 Contribute to international CMS operations by providing leadership of the operations group that oversees the execution of production workflows on the distributed grid infrastructure.

 ## CMS Submission Infrastructure and Factory Operations
+Operations will operate and maintain the Fermilab services in the Global Pool, ITB Pool, and CERN Pool systems.
+This includes the glideinWMS and HTCondor services and ensuring high availability.
+The team also operates and maintains the Fermilab CMS glideinWMS factory and support the factories at CERN.